 When we are talking about overtime work, having a written agreement gives you clarity and a comprehensive record of the terms and conditions under which you might be required to work beyond your regular work hours.
 It is like a shield for you that will protect you from any difficult situations your employer might create.

-It assists in avoiding misunderstandings and guarantees that each party is completely informed of their own rights and obligations.
+It assists in avoiding misunderstandings, and guarantees that each party is completely informed of their own rights and obligations.
 This agreement will provide you with an outlook on how much notice your employer can provide you and the extra pay you will receive for those extra hours you put in.

 6. Overtime in Special Circumstances

 In the world of employment, the topic of overtime is debatable for everyone.
-Knowing the rights and regulations about your employment still an employer can ask you to work overtime and you will have to listen to them.
+Knowing the rights and regulations about your employment, an employer can still ask you to work overtime, and you will have to listen to them.

 6.1.
 Overtime Work During Medical Emergencies

 There are days when people get sick.
-Imagine you are at your office, Performing your usual tasks, when suddenly you see there’s a medical emergency that arises in your workplace.
+Imagine you are at your office, performing your usual tasks, when suddenly you see there’s a medical emergency that arises in your workplace.

 Your co-worker requires immediate assistance, and the situation demands that you will have to stay longer than your regular hours.
 Your employer may then require you to work overtime without warning.
-Medical emergencies can happen to anyone and in the workplace, these can lead to a unique type of overtime situation.
+Medical emergencies can happen to anyone, and in the workplace, these can lead to a unique type of overtime situation.

 Is it possible for you to deny it or not?
-Well, in such cases employers demanding your extra hours becomes justifiable.
-If you can give your extra precious time in this situation it can be beneficial for your relationship with your employer.
+Well, in such cases, employers demanding your extra hours becomes justifiable.
+If you can give your extra precious time in this situation, it can be beneficial for your relationship with your employer.
 You can also get the advantage of getting help from other employees if the same situation happens to you.

 7. Negotiating Overtime Terms during Hiring

 You can prevent this whole debate about working overtime if you just discuss everything in the hiring process itself.
 You must be aware of the policies that govern your employment when it comes to working overtime.
-Discussing this in the hiring process can help you skip to the good part.
+Discussing this during the hiring process can help you skip to the good part.
 Let’s discuss some key aspects of this process.

 7.1.
 Discussing Overtime Expectations in the Hiring Process